You have a class hierarchy in which a subclass is practically the same as its superclass.

 Planeclass may become the inheritor of

 How to Refactor

-- Choose which class is going to be removed: the superclass or the subclasses.
+Select which class is easier to remove: the superclass or its subclass.